How To Do Plyometrics For Basketball Players: Simple Plyo Exercises Get SHOCKING Results

 Another downside to the box jump is the low impact landings.
 You may be thinking isn't reduced impact a good thing.
 Well yes, it it is great for those of you with joint issues, but not ideal for those of you who want to significantly improve your vertical jump height.

 By applying landing stresses the body adapts and becomes more responsive to jump specific demands.
-We discuss this further in Rapid Vert Gains (our free jump training program).

 One key exercise that you can incorporate into your box jump routine to add more landing stress is the depth jump.
 This combination provides a powerful stimulus to the jumping muscles.